filecoin-project/venus/CODEWALK.md

 Translators](https://pdos.csail.mit.edu/papers/p2pnat.pdf).

-To enable a pair of Filecoin peers behind NATs to communicate with one another, we use libp2p relay services: nodes deployed across the globe that pipe encrypted traffic between any two Filecoin peers, akin to [TURN-like servers](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT).
+To enable a pair of Filecoin peers behind NATs to communicate with one another, we use libp2p relay services: nodes that pipe encrypted traffic between any two Filecoin peers, akin to [TURN-like servers](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT).

 Relay capability is activated by sensing our NAT status, once at start (may